 Even though KOHO is not a member of the CDIC, its partnership with Peoples Trust has your deposit covered by the CDIC up to $100,000.

-Also, KOHO prepaid and premium Visa cards have a Visa Zero Liability policy.
+Also, KOHO prepaid and premium Mastercards have a Mastercard Zero Liability Protection.
 This means you don’t have to worry about unauthorized purchases with any of the cards.

-Finally, KOHO enjoys the backing of some of the leading federally regulated financial institutions in Canada, such as Peoples Trust and Visa.
+Finally, KOHO enjoys the backing of some of the leading federally regulated financial institutions in Canada, such as Peoples Trust and Mastercard.